Five Ways Professional Drivers Can Improve Their Health

 Fortunately, more and more restaurants have some healthier options on the menu.
-Drivers can also pack their own lunches from home and store food in their refrigerator in the truck.
-Instead of a candy bar they can have carrots and some ranch or blue cheese dressing, or have peanut butter crackers or apples with peanut butter instead of a bag of chips.
+Drivers can also pack their lunches from home and store food in their refrigerators in the truck.
+Instead of a candy bar, they can have carrots and some ranch or blue cheese dressing, or have peanut butter crackers or apples with peanut butter instead of a bag of chips.
 Fleet owners can help their drivers by educating them about what is healthy or unhealthy and how to make the right choices.

 Sitting for a really long time in one position and being bounced around in a seat that may not have a really good pneumatic shock-absorbing device may pose a risk for back injuries or pain.
 It could also aggravate underlying problems a driver may have.

-Getting up and doing some exercises every so often will help keep the back in better shape.
+Getting up and doing exercises every so often will help keep the back in better shape.
 There are also some simple back stretches or exercises drivers can do when they are taking a break or when they are done for the day (see box below).

 Get tested for sleep apnea.

-A study conducted by the University of Pennsylvania and sponsored by FMCSA and the American Transportation Research Institute found that almost one-third of commercial truck drivers have mild to severe sleep apnea—a breathingrelated sleep disorder that causes brief interruptions of breathing during sleep due to the airway collapsing at night, resulting in poor sleep and daytime drowsiness.
+A sleep apnea study conducted by the University of Pennsylvania and sponsored by FMCSA and the American Transportation Research Institute found that almost one-third of commercial truck drivers have mild to severe sleep apnea—a breathing-related sleep disorder that causes brief interruptions of breathing during sleep due to the airway collapsing at night, resulting in poor sleep and daytime drowsiness.
 Sleep apnea is mostly related to weight, but there are people of normal weight who have sleep apnea.

-Drivers should be vigilant in watching for symptoms, which include loud snoring, morning headaches and nausea, gasping while sleeping and excessive daytime sleepiness.
+Drivers should be vigilant in watching for sleep apnea symptoms, which include loud snoring, morning headaches and nausea, gasping while sleeping and excessive daytime sleepiness.
 Drivers can undergo a sleep study to diagnose sleep apnea.
 If they are diagnosed, they wear a mask during sleep that keeps the airway open.
 A drowsy driver is a dangerous driver.

 Avoid excess sun exposure.